morganthomas/winning-arguments/winning-arguments.md

 * Every statement is either true or false.
 * What's true is true and what's false is false, independently of what people believe, say, or wish.
 * Truth is something worth pursuing.
-* Truth is the opposite of falsehood
+* Truth is the opposite of falsehood.

 Not everybody agrees with all of these statements.
 Let's examine the ones that are controversial.